gmile/pdfium/README.md

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at <https://hexdocs.pm/pdfium>.

+## TODO

+- [ ] for docker builds consider just using "native" target in the script

 ## Copyright